Professional Cloud DevOps Engineer

 .

-You can create and manage agent policies by using the gcloud beta compute instances ops-agents policies command group in the Google Cloud CLI or by using the agent-policy Terraform module.
+Terraform module.
 Agent policies manage OS policies by using the Compute Engine VM Manager tool suite.
-These policies automate the deployment and maintenance of software configurations, such as the Google Cloud Observability agents (the Ops Agent, the legacy Monitoring agent, and the legacy Logging agent).
+These policies can automate the deployment and maintenance of software configurations, such as the Google Cloud Observability agents: the Ops Agent, the legacy Monitoring agent, and the legacy Logging agent.

 By default, Terraform stores state locally in a file named